jglomsk/EZ-source/ReadMe.txt

 Another alternative (FOR MAC/LINUX ONLY):
 1: Open a terminal (Mac: Command + Space, then search "Terminal"; Linux people should know how to do this).
 2: Change to the directory you extracted the files to (should be like ~/Downloads/EZ-lang).
 Use the cd command to do this (e.g. cd ~/Downloads/EZ-lang) and then press Enter.
-3: Type the following command then press Enter: sudo sh eznix_install.sh
+3: Type the following command then press Enter: sudo bash eznix_install.bash
 	A: WARNING!!!
 This command will ask for an admin password.
 If you are not an admin, simply do not use this method.
 Instead, use the original method or the first alternative.
 4: Now you can change directory to wherever you want and simply type "ez <ez_file.ez>" replacing <ez_file.ez> with the name of your ez file, followed by the Enter key.
 Do not include the carets (<>) in the name.